oliverkoell/lick_corea/README.md

 ```
 This will create a corresponding MIDI file with the generated lick.

-## Usage - writeLick
+## Usage - readLick
-To generate a lick from a `.rb` harmony file:
+To read an existing midi lick into the shredMode database:
 ```sh
 python lickcorea.py readLick
 Enter Harmony-File name: example.rb
 Enter MIDI-File name: example.mid
 Enter MIDI-File tag: example_tag
 ```
-This will create a corresponding MIDI file with the generated lick.
+This will read your midi lick and add it to the lick database according to the style tag.
+New tags can be created and old ones can be extended indefinitely.

 ## Dependencies
 LickCorea requires the following Python modules: